-Exports and Imports plays a vital role in the growth of the economy by pooling in foreign exchange through international borders.
-Under GST act export definition under GST is to supply goods outside the border of India whereas import means the supply of goods inside India through international borders.
+Exports and Imports play a vital role in the growth of the economy by pooling foreign exchange through international borders.
+Under the GST act export definition under GST is to supply goods outside the border of India whereas import means the supply of goods inside India through international borders.

 Moreover, IGST will be applicable to the goods which are imported to India according to the IGST Act.
 Furthermore, if the goods are exported from India then that supply will be deemed as zero-rated.
 Hence no tax rate shall be applied on it.

 As per section 7(2) of the IGST Act, the goods that are imported in India (import and export under GST), till they pass the customs borders of India shall be treated as inter-state supply.
 Hence, e-way bill provisions will be applicable to the imports as well.
 Let us see the applicability of it and when shall the taxpayer generate e-way bill under imports.

 There is a typical import procedure in GST that is involved in the imports.
 These procedures include different stages.